mikebeaton/OpenCorePkg/Platform/OpenNetworkBoot/README.md

 ## Booting DMG files

-In order to allow booting macOS Recovery OS, `OpenNetworkBoot` includes additional support for loading `.dmg` files via HTTP boot.
-If the NBP filename is `{filename}.dmg` or `{filename}.chunklist` then the other file of this pair will be automatically loaded, in order to allow DMG chunklist verification.
+In order to allow booting macOS Recovery, `OpenNetworkBoot` includes additional support for loading `.dmg` files via HTTP boot.
+If the NBP filename is `{filename}.dmg` or `{filename}.chunklist` then the other file of this pair will be automatically loaded, in order to allow DMG chunklist verification, and both files will be used for OpenCore DMG booting.

 ### MIME types

 In order for `.dmg` and `.chunklist` files to be loaded by standard HTTP boot drivers (including the `HttpBootDxe` driver currently shipped with OpenCore), they must be served with the MIME type `application/efi`, otherwise they will be treated as having an unknown file type and will not be loaded.

-(Note also that `.dmg` files should not use the MIME types for ISO or IMG files mentioned above, or else the HTTP boot drivers will try to load, mount and boot from them as the corresponding type of ramdisk, which will fail.)
+> **Note**: `.dmg` files should not use the MIME types for ISO or IMG files mentioned above, or else the HTTP boot drivers will try to load, mount and boot from them as if they were the corresponding type of ramdisk, which will fail.

 For example, to set up the required MIME types when using Apache installed via Homebrew on macOS, the following line should be added to